microsoft/moaw/workshops/getting-started-with-aks-automatic/workshop.md

 kubectl get deployments
 ```

 You can see there are three Deployments: **order-service**, **product-service**, and **store-front**.
-Each Deployment has one replica.
-A Deployment is a resource that manages a set of identical [Pods](https://kubernetes.io/docs/concepts/workloads/pods/).
-The Pods are created from the container image specified in the Deployment resource.
+As mentioned above, the Deployment created a ReplicaSet which in turn created a set of identical [Pods](https://kubernetes.io/docs/concepts/workloads/pods/).
+In the sample app, each Deployment has a single replica.

 If you want to see individual Pods, you can run the following command.